 The ringing of the New York Stock Exchange bell is a notable event, with Ronald Regan and Sylvester Stallone as some of the most famous people to open the exchange.

 Open Mon-Fri, 9.30am – 4pm (EST)

-Founded in 1792, the NYSE is the largest stock exchange by market capitalisation the world – greater than the NASDAQ, London Stock Exchange and Tokyo Stock Exchange combined.*
+Founded in 1792, the NYSE is the largest stock exchange by market capitalisation in the world – greater than the NASDAQ, London Stock Exchange and Tokyo Stock Exchange combined.*

 Notable companies listed on the exchange are Alibaba, Johnson & Johnson and Wal-Mart.